Trump faces new criminal investigation into New York golf club

 Both Vance and James have shown interest in Trump’s past appeals of tax valuations at various properties.

-Former Trump former attorney and personal fixer Michael Cohen testified to Congress that, during these appeals, Trump sometimes gave tax authorities an inaccurate picture.
+Former Trump attorney and personal fixer Michael Cohen testified to Congress that, during these appeals, Trump sometimes gave tax authorities an inaccurate picture.
 “It was my experience that Mr. Trump inflated his total assets when it served his purposes, such as trying to be listed amongst the wealthiest people in Forbes, and deflated his assets to reduce his real estate taxes,” Cohen testified in 2019.

 James had previously inquired about Trump’s golf club in Westchester.
 Her office subpoenaed documents from Ossining in May 2019, according to the town.